Predicting Visual Exemplars of Unseen Classes for Zero-Shot Learning: Approach

-Given training visual exemplars and semantic representations, we learn $\cst{d}$ support vector regressors with RBF kernel --- each of them predicts each dimension of visual exemplars from their corresponding semantic representations.
-Specifically, for each dimension $d = 1, \ldots, \cst{d}$, we use the $\nu$-support vector regression formulation \cite{ScholkopfSWB00}
+Given training visual exemplars and semantic representations, we learn $\cst{d}$ support vector regressors (SVR) with the RBF kernel --- each of them predicts each dimension of visual exemplars from their corresponding semantic representations.
+Specifically, for each dimension $d = 1, \ldots, \cst{d}$, we use the $\nu$-SVR formulation \cite{ScholkopfSWB00}.
+Details are in the supplementary material.